 I also seem to hit more than my fair share of technical problems.

 - A couple of weeks ago my blog was displaying the sidebar widgets in the footer – turned out to be because I was using GoogleSpeed caching system Huh?

 - This week there's another technical problem – I'll write about it when I've found how it can be fixed.
 It's not as obvious to the reader as the last one was!

 But the point is, I enjoy writing, so I don't just want to spend my time fixing technical problems and feeling out of my depth.
 I do coding in my offline business and that's enough challenge for me.

 And what if these technical problems had happened to one of the paid blogs I had produced for clients?
 I'd feel obliged to fix it!

 So that is the sorry catalogue of what HASN'T been successful for me, and the reasons why I have started….

-If you'd like to find out more, request your book here.
+If you'd like to find out more, watch the videos here.
 (Affiliate link)